-In addition to the many individual donations that we’ve received, we would also like to thank the following for their generosity of donations to this project: Airline Petroleum, Canadian Pacific, Endless Mountains Heritage Region (for feasibility study and station renovations), Facet Cycling LLC, First National Bank, First Presbyterian Church (Nicholson, PA), Geisinger Medical Group, Golf Tournaments – Craig Smith, Golf Tournament – Matthew Lochen, H & D Waste, Lech’s Pharmacy, M&R Trucking, Nicholson Alumni Association, Nicholson Women’s Club, Pepsi (Refresh Project), Peoples Neighborhood Bank, Tom E. Dailey Foundation (for designs, engineering costs, and renovations), Union Grange #152, United Methodist Church Mission Group (Nicholson, PA), United Methodist Women.
+In addition to the many individual donations that we’ve received, we would also like to thank the following for their generosity of donations to this project: Airline Petroleum, Canadian Pacific, Endless Mountains Heritage Region (for feasibility study and station renovations), Facet Cycling LLC, First National Bank, First Presbyterian Church (Nicholson, PA), Geisinger Medical Group, Golf Tournaments – Craig Smith, Golf Tournament – Matthew Lochen, H & D Waste, Lech’s Pharmacy, M&R Trucking, Nicholson Alumni Association, Nicholson Women’s Club, Pepsi (Refresh Project), Peoples Neighborhood Bank, Pump N Pantry, Tom E. Dailey Foundation (for designs, engineering costs, and renovations), Union Grange #152, United Methodist Church Mission Group (Nicholson, PA), United Methodist Women.